Shloka-Patel/Experiment---17/README.md

 ### Theory
 A linked list is a fundamental data structure.
 It mainly allows efficient insertion and deletion operations compared to arrays.
 Like arrays, it is also used to implement other data structures like stack, queue and deque. <br>
-Linked lists come in several types, including: <br>
+Linked lists are of several types, including: <br>
 <ol><li>ingly Linked List: Each node points to the next node in the sequence.</li>
 <li>Doubly Linked List: Each node has pointers to both the next and the previous node.</li>
 <li>Circular Linked List: The last node points back to the first node, forming a circle.</li></ol>

 <b>Comparison of Linked List and Arrays</b>
 <ul><li>Linked List:</li></ul>
 <ol><li>Data Structure: Non-contiguous</li>
 <li>Memory Allocation: Typically allocated one by one to individual elements</li>